judelt/TinyApp/README.md

   - if user is not logged in:
     - [x] returns HTML with a relevant error message
   - if user is logged it but does not own the URL with the given ID:
-    - !!![ ] returns HTML with a relevant error message
+    - [x] returns HTML with a relevant error message

 ## GET /u/:id